unak/TinyTimer/README.md

 In this mode there is no title bar nor buttons.
 Double-click the label again to return to normal display mode.

+By double-clicking the title bar, you can change the contents of it.
+When two or more TinyTimers are started, it becomes easy for you to distinguish each TinyTimer by this.

 License
 -------